christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

 ### Fix: Syntax Highlighting & README Rendering

-After completing my install and playing around with it for a few days, I noticed two issues:
+After completing my install via the `docker run` method and playing around with it for a few days, I noticed two issues:

 1. Syntax highlighting did not work when viewing the source code within a file.
 2. The `about` tab within a repository was not rendered to HTML.

+> Note that if you used the `docker-compose` method, you can create the
+> `filters` folder and all of its contents on your host system and you should
+> only have to enter the container to update it and install `pygments`.

 The following process fixes these issues.
 First, we need to be on the server hosting `cgit` and then enter our Docker container: